 Editor’s note: This is the seventh post in an occasional series entitled “Rhizomes,” which highlights the experiences of environmental historians working beyond the professoriate.
-This interview features Hank Trim, an economist with the Circular Bioeconomy and Supply Chain Economics team in the Canadian Forest Service at Natural Resources Canada.
+In this interview, series editor Tina Adcock speaks with Hank Trim, an economist with the Circular Bioeconomy and Supply Chain Economics team in the Canadian Forest Service at Natural Resources Canada.

 Tell us about your path from graduate school to your current position/career.
 What key choices, encounters, or moments brought you to where you are today?